Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise6.md

 * [MPC5748G Development Board 1](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Transmit.7z)
 * [MPC5748G Development Board 2](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Recieve.7z)

+Please note that for the following project we are making use of the Z4_0 core and that source code for this project can be located under that core.
+So for the CAN bus recieve project we should have the following

+And for the CAN bus transmit project we should have the following

 Once you have programmed both boards so that they are executing the required software we can now examine the system from a holistic perspective for vulnerabilities.
 In partcular we examining the attack surface fo a system you shoudl ask the following questions:

 * Does teh hardware contain any